-Ruff-Ruff, Oink, Moo and Meow are all animal sounds but did you know the animal sounds in French (Onomatopoeias) sound different?
-Let’s explore 25 written animal sounds in French, which don’t always sound how you think they might.
+Ruff-Ruff, Boom, Moo, Pow and Bang-Bang are all onomatopoeias, but did you know they sound different in French?
+Let’s explore 25 animal sounds in French which don’t always sound the way you think they should.

 25 examples of French animal sounds (onomatopoeias)